C00126662/P6/README.md

 In the demo I presented in class, the WinPortal did not function properly, by loading the WinScene.
 It does however work properly in the editor, so it must have been a problem introduced during the build process.

+There was an issue in the final build where the invincibility sporadically didn't work, but it does work in the editor.

 ## Post-Presentation Updates

 After the presentations, I added a ParticleSystem to my BulletEmitter and it functions properly.